 Furthermore, the royalty rate in Zimbabwe is subject to change.
-Effective January 1, 2012, Zimbabwe increased the gross royalty payable to the Zimbabwe Government from 4.5% to 7% of the gross revenues received by mining companies operating in Zimbabwe from gold sales.
+Effective January 1, 2012, Zimbabwe increased the gross royalty payable to the Zimbabwe government from 4.5% to 7% of the gross revenues received by mining companies operating in Zimbabwe from gold sales.
 Effective January 1, 2014, there was a change in the regulations which means that the royalty payable to the Zimbabwe government was no longer allowable as a deduction for the purposes of calculating income tax.
 With effect from October 1, 2014 the royalty rate was reduced to 5%.
-Changes to Zimbabwean legislation in January 2014 required all Zimbabwean gold producers to sell their production to Fidelity Printers and Refiners Limited ("Fidelity") for a sale value which represents 98.5% of the value of the gold contained.
-Prior to this change, Blanket Mine (1983) (Private) Limited ("Blanket" or "Blanket Mine") sold its gold to a non-Zimbabwean refiner and received 100% of the value of the gold contained.
+Changes to Zimbabwean legislation in January 2014 required all Zimbabwean gold producers to sell their production to Fidelity for a sale value which represents 98.75% of the value of the gold contained.
+Prior to this change, Blanket Mine sold its gold to a non-Zimbabwean refiner and received 100% of the value of the gold contained.
 With effect from February 3, 2015, Blanket receives 98.75% of the value of the gold it delivers to Fidelity.
+In an attempt to stimulate increased gold production, the Government of Zimbabwe reduced the royalty rate applicable to large scale gold producers in Zimbabwe from 5% to 3% for sales in 2016 that exceed the sales made in 2015.
+In 2016 Blanket sold 7,326 more ounces than it sold in 2015, which resulted in a reduction in the royalty charge of approximately \$181,000.